Dolevkle/Heartbeat/README.md

 - **tRPC**: A framework for building typesafe APIs with TypeScript. tRPC allows you to define your API routes with full type safety, ensuring that your front end and back end are always in sync.
 - **Prisma**: An Object-Relational Mapping (ORM) tool that simplifies database management and ensures type safety across your database operations.
 Prisma allows you to interact with your database using a TypeScript-friendly API.
 - **NextAuth.js**: A complete authentication solution for Next.js applications.
 It supports multiple authentication providers and ensures secure handling of user sessions and authentication flows.
-- **ShadCN**: A component library built on top of Tailwind CSS, providing a set of accessible and customizable UI components that seamlessly integrate with the Tailwind ecosystem, enhancing the visual and functional aspects of the application.
+- **Shadcn**: A component library built on top of Tailwind CSS, providing a set of accessible and customizable UI components that seamlessly integrate with the Tailwind ecosystem, enhancing the visual and functional aspects of the application.

 ## Prerequisites